What Happens with the Big Loss?

 It’s you that put in the hard work, the sacrifice, and the one who played.
 Refuse to give anyone else the power of how you’ll feel, especially after The Big Loss.
 Some of those emotions like “letting people down” or “embarrassment” serve no positive feedback.
 You’ll have to remove that type of mind-garbage as quickly as it arrives.

 - There is nothing that can be spoken that will ease the pain.
-One avenue I have tried with athletes though is, “its okay.”
 The Big Loss although very painful, will not kill you.
 It is an inconvenience, not a tragedy.
 What happens is that our inability to move-on is what causes the mental strife.

-- The ball bounces funny sometimes, and usually with great teams and players, it comes down to a hinge moment: One shot or play that makes all of the difference.
-If you lost from that one play, move-on.
+- The ball bounces funny sometimes, and usually with great teams and players, it comes down to a hinge moment: One shot, play, or catch that makes all of the difference.

 - You have to know that “it is okay.”
 You lost, and you don’t have to like it, but there is nothing that you can do about it now, except, move-on.